Ivoryy06/Stylemirror/README.md

  StyleMirror

 A writing assistant that learns your voice.
 Paste samples of your writing, and StyleMirror continues new pieces in your exact style — analyzing readability, vocabulary fingerprint, and originality along the way.
+All within your own local network.

 Built with React + Vite (frontend) and Python/Flask (backend), powered by the Claude API.